benbenolson/jetson-benchmarking/README.md

 you `pull`ed this repo, it could be either `60` or `1200`).
 The number of frames, divided by the result that you got, will determine your FPS result.

+The Perl script `testing.pl` has an example of this, where I vary the different arguments to the application and output the results to a CSV.
+This turns out to be a rather efficient way to run a large set of tests.

 ## Purposes
 This program is a custom application, built from scratch, that is intended to benchmark the NVidia Jetson (using both the GPU and CPU concurrently, just the CPU, or just the GPU).
 It provides the user with a convenient interface